fomichev/cryptobox2/README.md

 Now, source format of the cryptobox is plain JSON.
-This still lefts the possibility to edit it via external editor (it doesn't look as nice and clean as YAML thought, but who cares, edits are rara), but now adds possibility to easily edit and save it from the HTML application (not yet implemented, there is just a possibility).
+This still lefts the possibility to edit it via external editor (it doesn't look as nice and clean as YAML thought, but who cares, edits are rare), but now adds possibility to easily edit and save it from the HTML application (not yet implemented, there is just a possibility).
 Additionally, I removed include files and now support predefined set